 Fruit and Nut

-The best way to assess is to dig a hole 60cm deep.
-If no water collects in the hole then the land is very free-draining (albeit low in organic content) and will support most species of fruit or nut tree providing any possible nutrient deficiencies are addressed.
-However in most cases, some water will collect in the hole.
+The best way to assess soil percolation is to dig a hole 60cm deep.
+If no water collects in the hole then the land is very free-draining (albeit possibly low in organic content) and will support most species of fruit or nut tree providing any possible nutrient deficiencies are addressed.
+However in most cases, some water will collect in the bottom of the hole.

-A hole that always holds water indicates excessive waterlogging.
+A hole that holds water permanently indicates a high water table, leading to excessive waterlogging.
 Unless the site can be improved or the trees grown on high mounds, look elsewhere.